KhaledAshrafH/Santa-Cruz/README.md

 # SantaCruz (Clothes)

 SantaCruz is a simple front end design project that showcases a clothing brand website.
-It uses html and css to create a responsive and attractive layout with images, text, and links.
+It uses html and css to create attractive layout with images, text, and links.

 ## Features